About Howard County

 Sheriff & Law Enforcement

-The Howard County Sheriff's Office is responsible for law enforcement across the unincorporated areas of the county.
-The office manages the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office also engages in community policing initiatives and crime prevention programs specific to Howard County.
-It plays a crucial role in ensuring public safety and works closely with other local law enforcement agencies to address crime and maintain order.
+Howard County Sheriff's Office is responsible for law enforcement across the unincorporated areas of Howard County.
+The office manages Howard County jail, processes arrests, and maintains criminal records.
+It is key to making sure of public safety and works closely with other local law enforcement agencies to address crime and maintain order.

 Police Departments

-In addition to the Howard County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the St. Paul Police Department.
+In addition to Howard County Sheriff's Office, law enforcement in Howard County is supported by municipal police departments, including the St. Paul Police Department.
 These agencies have jurisdiction within their respective city limits and work collaboratively with the Sheriff's Office to address major crimes and public safety issues.
-Coordination between these departments ensures comprehensive law enforcement coverage throughout Howard County.
+Coordination between these departments ensures full law enforcement coverage throughout Howard County.

 Law Enforcement & Arrests

-The Howard County Sheriff's Office, located at 612 Indian Street in St. Paul, Nebraska 68873, serves as the primary law enforcement agency for unincorporated areas of the county and provides support to municipal departments.
-The Sheriff's Office can be reached at (308) 754-4935 and maintains responsibility for operating the Howard County Jail, serving civil processes, and providing courthouse security.
+Howard County Sheriff's Office, located at 612 Indian Street in St. Paul, Nebraska 68873, is the primary law enforcement agency for unincorporated areas of Howard County and provides support to municipal departments.
+Inmate information for Howard County Jail can be obtained by calling the Sheriff's Office directly during business hours, as Howard County does not currently maintain a full online inmate roster.

-- Mugshots and booking photos are generally considered public records in Nebraska and can be requested from the Sheriff's Office, though the county does not post these images online.
+- Mugshots and booking photos are generally considered public records in Nebraska and can be requested from the Sheriff's Office, though Howard County does not post these images online.

 - Fees for copying arrest records typically follow the standard county fee schedule.